sizeofvoid/libopeninput/CODING_STYLE.md

   "change foo to bar", not "changed foo to bar".
 - The text width of the commit should be 78 chars or less, especially the subject line.
-- The author and signed-off-by must be your real name and email address.
+- The author and signed-off-by must be the name you usually identify as and email address.
 We do not accept the default `@users.noreply` gitlab addresses.
   ```
   git config --global user.name Your Name
   git config --global user.email your@email